ohsahngah/vriefcase/README.md

 <br />

-<u><b>Zero-Touch Provisioning</b></u><br />
+<u><b>Zero-Friction Execution</b></u><br />
-**vriefcase** has no prompts or interactive UIs waiting for human input.
-Therefore, you can identify and extract the required project snapshot with just a single command.
-This makes it highly ideal for CI/CD pipelines and automation.
+**vriefcase** operates entirely without prompts or interactive UIs interrupting your workflow.
+A single command is all it takes to instantly identify and extract the exact project snapshot you need.
+This seamless, non-interactive approach makes it the perfect tool for CI/CD pipelines, shell scripting, and full automation.

 <br />